Banking Online Banking

 • Unlimited worldwide ATM fee rebates

-Charles Schwab is primarily known as an investment brokerage firm, but the financial company also offers banking products, including checking and savings accounts.
-The Schwab Bank Investor Checking account is great for those with a Schwab One brokerage account.
-If you don't already have a brokerage account, your new checking account automatically comes linked to one.
+You might know Charles Schwab best as an investment brokerage firm, but it also offers banking products, including checking and savings accounts.
+The Schwab Bank Investor Checking account is linked to a Schwab One brokerage account.
+If you don't already have a brokerage account, you'll get one upon opening your checking account.
+This is why Charles Schwab is among the best companies for digital nomads interested in investing.

-There are no minimum balance requirements on Schwab accounts and no monthly or overdraft fees.
-What's nice for digital nomads is that Schwab doesn't charge foreign transaction fees and also refunds fees on most ATM transactions, no matter where in the world you are.
+Schwab doesn't charge monthly or overdraft fees, and there are no minimum balance requirements.
+It doesn't charge foreign transaction fees and also refunds fees on most ATM transactions, no matter where in the world you are.

 However, the company doesn't reimburse ATM fees on Dynamic Currency Conversion (DCC) transactions, which is when you view and accept the amount of your transaction in U.S. dollars rather than the local currency.
-For example, if you are taking money out of an ATM in Spain, you could be asked if you want review and accept the transaction in euros (the local currency in Spain) or U.S. dollars.
-You should choose euros because there may be additional fees with U.S. dollars.
+For example, if you withdraw money from an ATM in Spain, you may be given the option to complete the transaction in the local currency (euros) or U.S. dollars.
+Choosing euros helps you avoid additional fees.
 The withdrawal will be dispensed in the local currency regardless.

 Pros